Indonesia pauses distribution of a batch of AstraZeneca vaccine

 “After it is proven that it is sterile and does not contain toxins, the use of the vaccine will be resumed.
 The fastest we can get the results will be in two weeks,” he said.

+AstraZeneca Indonesia said it “respects” the government’s decision about the temporary suspension.

+“We share the government’s value that patient safety is the highest priority and AstraZeneca has robust processes in place for the collection, analysis, and reporting of adverse events,” it said in the statement.

 Since the start of the pandemic early last year, Indonesia has recorded around 1.74 million cases of infection of the novel coronavirus that causes the potentially fatal COVID-19 respiratory disease.
-The country’s death toll stands at 47,967.
+The country’s death toll stands at 48,093 as of Sunday.

-Reporting by Agustinus Beo Da Costa; Writing by Fransiska Nangoy; Editing by Clarence Fernandez and Christopher Cushing
+Writing by Fransiska Nangoy; Editing by Clarence Fernandez, Christopher Cushing, William Maclean

 Our Standards: The Thomson Reuters Trust Principles.